 Russian salad on toast

-I am at a loss as to why this is called Russian salad as this does not resemble the dish at all in any form.
+I am at a loss to understand why this is called Russian salad, as it bears no resemblance to the dish in any form.
 Nonetheless, it is a lovely dish that is always a crowd-pleaser.

-The magic is in the combination of beets and horseradish, they are a match that is perfect.
+The magic is in the combination of beets and horseradish; they are a perfect match.
 The sweetness of the beets balances the heat of the horseradish well and the addition of yoghurt adds a lovely creaminess to the salad.
-The original recipe is with rye bread, but you can use any heavy wholegrain or seeded loaf.
+The original recipe uses rye bread, but you can substitute with any heavy, whole-grain, or seeded loaf.

 This is a small volume that deals exclusively with smørrebrød, in all its variations.
-From the traditional versions to newer contemporary recipes, these sandwiches are delicious and beautiful.
+From traditional versions to contemporary recipes, these sandwiches are both delicious and beautiful.
 You will see me cook from here agin soon.

 For more recipes from this cookbook, click here.